 Employees who do not have their taxes withheld are responsible for the reporting and payment of all income and employment taxes to which they are required to pay.
 If an employee feels that their employer is improperly withholding their federal taxes, or that they are failing to withhold their taxes, they should contact the IRS immediately to report their employer.
 If an employee fails to receive a W-2 form from their employer, they should complete Form 4825 – a substitute for a W-2 – and attach it to their tax return.
 This is for the purpose of paying their income and employment taxes using the best information they have.

 Penalties for Payroll Tax Errors

 If an employer refuses to withhold an employee’s employment taxes, or if the IRS is unable to collect these taxes, the employee still has the legal responsibility to pay all due income tax and their share of FICA taxes.
 Those who fail to pay their share of employment taxes may lose access to social security, Medicare, or unemployment benefits.
 Similarly, employers who fail to comply with employment tax laws may face severe penalties, including criminal or civil sanctions.

 If you are facing penalties from the IRS due to payroll tax errors, you need the help of an experienced tax law firm.
 At Ayar Law, we represent people and businesses with state and federal tax problems that require creative solutions.
 We focus entirely on tax problem resolutions and giving our clients a fresh start.
 We strive to get you the best solution for your situation.

 Delinquent payroll taxes are nothing to joke about.
 Do not make the mistake of thinking that the IRS will look the other way if you ignore it.
 Back payroll tax problems get much worse the longer you disregard them.
-So, if you’re having tax troubles, call Ayar Law today at (800) 571-7175 for a free, no-obligation consultation.
+So, if you’re having tax troubles, contact Ayar Law today at (800) 571-7175 for a free, no-obligation consultation.